Gouravlohar/Machine-Learning/README.md

 License
 -------

-This repository is licensed under the MIT License.
+This repository is licensed under the [MIT License]LICENSE.
 Feel free to use the code and resources for your own learning and projects.

 Happy coding! 🚀✨